-The enumerated system of reporting continued until 2013.
-The system was slowly replaced by a logbook system staring from 2010.
-Logbooks went a second revision in 2012 and the new logbooks were introduced in January 2013.
-Following successful establishment of logbooks system tradition system of enumerated reporting is now formally stopped.
-The logbook data has allowed Maldives to report data by the required 1×1 degree resolution helping to comply with data reporting requirements.
+The enumerated system of data reporting through island councils still exist.
+The system is slowly being replaced by a logbook system staring from 2010.
+Logbooks went through a second revision in 2012 and the new logbooks were introduced in January 2013.
+Following successful establishment of logbooks it is now anticipated that the enumerated system of data reporting will be stopped from 1 January 2016.
+The logbook data has allowed Maldives to report data by the required $1 \ge 1$ degree resolution helping to comply with data reporting requirements..

-onfiguration Vessel Licensing Transfer & Catch Certificate Administration Pu rchase Rep
+oringuration vessel Licensing Transfer & Catch Certificate Administration Pu rchase Rep

-esselNo 7185A - 185A Q Go Reset
+rsselNo 7185A 7 185A Q Go Reset

 Vessel Detail Owner D Detail Registration Status Vessel History

 VesselID 3930 VesselNo 7185A

-Registration No P7185A-01-02-D Old Registration No 03-3069-2-0
+Registration No P7185A-01-02-D Old Registration No 03-3069-2-D

 Registration Date 11-08-1991

 Vessel Name FARIMAA DHOANI Vessel Name (Dhi)

 Length 9.850 Breadth 2.890

 Depth 1.040 GrossTonnage 2.170

 Horsepower 31

-Family p Trade 1
+Family P Trade 1

 Hull Type WOOD Craft Type (TA) Dhoani

-and the state of the N Port IslandID HEN'BADHOO
+N Port IslandID HEN'BADHOO

-Port AtolIID
+Port AtollID

-Figure 5: Screen capture of new Fishery Information System (FIS) showing Vessel Module
+Figure 6: Screen capture of new Fishery Information System (FIS) showing Vessel Module

-A web-enabled fishery information system is being developed to further improve the current database and will go online by the end of the year (Figure 5).
-The system will allow integrating vessel registry, fishing licenses, fish purchase (by the commercial companies) and logbook data to provide a comprehensive system of compilation and reporting.
+A web-enabled fishery information system is being developed to further improve the current database (Figure 6).
+Several modules of the system is now online and the system will allow integrating vessel registry, fishing licenses, fish purchase (by the commercial companies) and logbook data to provide a comprehensive system of compilation and reporting.

 Logbook data verification may only be done through an observer system.
-The preparatory work to start an observer programme system has been completed.
-Funding is required for training and deployment of observers.
+One full time observer has been employed during September of this year.